 PHOM Indicator Profile Report of Motor Vehicle Traffic Crash Deaths

-Why Is This Important?In Utah in 2017, motor vehicle traffic crashes (MVTCs) accounted for 280 deaths.
-This was one of the main injury causes of death.
-Other types of injury death that year included suicide (663), accidental and undetermined poisoning (583), and unintentional falls (224).
+Why Is This Important?In Utah in 2018, motor vehicle traffic crashes (MVTCs) accounted for 239 deaths.
+This was a decrease from 280 deaths in 2017.
+MVTCs were one of the main injury causes of death.

 - Utah Death Certificate Database, Office of Vital Records and Statistics, Utah Department of Health

 - Population Estimates: National Center for Health Statistics (NCHS) through a collaborative agreement with the U.S. Census Bureau, IBIS Version 2018